 According to a report by the Content Marketing Institute, 88% of B2B marketers use content marketing in their strategies.
-And we all know that effective content marketing requires lots of a quality copy.
+And we all know that effective content marketing requires lots of quality copy.

 But, writing good copy is easier said than done.
 Especially if you’re not a professional copywriter.
 So I collected a couple of tools to help you up your copy game.